kenfehling/django-micro-cms-ssg/README.md

 ### Publishing sites ###
 If there is a Git repository configured for the site it will automatically push after some number of minutes since the last update made.
-After that it's' the usual process of deploying to GitHub Pages, Netlify, Vercel, or wherever else you'd host a static site.
+After that it's the usual process of deploying to GitHub Pages, Netlify, Vercel, or wherever else you'd host a static site.

 The Git push assumes you're using SSH and you have your